MutatingFunc/mutatingfunc.github.io/content/blog/2024-10-12 App development on iPad/Index.md

 ## Targets

 Another limitation is the lack of support for targets and schemes, which are critical for supporting (native) unit tests and UI tests.
-This rules out using Playgrounds for certain extension types, where the best you'll get it moving most of the extension's code into a library.
+This rules out using Playgrounds for certain extension types, where the best you'll get is moving most of the extension's code into a library.

 However, for unit tests with properly mocked dependencies, **previews** can be converted into a means to display unit test results, which has the added benefit of appearing contextually as you edit the file and displaying results live as you type.
 I've created a few small frameworks to support this which can be found on my Github, though I've not yet used them in earnest in a project.